Yes Minister: In other countries

+After 7 episodes of the first series Yes, Minister were broadcast on China Central Television in mainland China under the name of Yes, Minister (是，大臣), Chen Xuyi, the former director of the translation and production factory of Shanghai Film Translation Factory, died, and there was no successor to the translator, so it had to stop.
+It was not introduced from the video website until 2021.
+In 2024, it was broadcast on Youku and Bilibili, and the BBC Entertainment was introduced in Taiwan to translate it as Minister (部长大人).
+Hong Kong TVB Pearl has also broadcast this drama.
+At that time, the Chinese name was Prime Minister, what do you want? (首相你想点).

-A Chinese translation of the BBC book version of The Complete Yes Minister (遵命大臣：内阁大臣海克尔日记) was published in Beijing in 1991.
+There have been at least three translation versions of the simplified Chinese version of "Yes Minister" published.
+One of them of the BBC book version of The Complete Yes Minister (遵命大臣：内阁大臣海克尔日记) was published in Beijing in 1991.
 The Chinese translator was Cheng Hong, whose husband Li Keqiang later became the Prime Minister of People's Republic of China.

-Both series aired in the United States on some PBS stations during the 1980s, usually in the Sunday night British Comedy Block, and have aired on PBS stations as recently as 2021.
+Both series aired in the United States on some PBS stations during the 1980s, usually in the Sunday night British Comedy Block, and have aired on PBS stations as recently as 2021 and 2022.

-In West Germany, all three series of Yes Minister were aired in 1987 (German title Yes Minister), and the first series of Yes, Prime Minister in 1988 (German title Yes Premierminister) on national public broadcaster ARD; repeats occurred during the 1990s on some of the public regional channels.
+In West Germany, all three series of Yes Minister were aired in 1987 (German title: Yes Minister), and the first series of Yes, Prime Minister in 1988 (German title: Yes Premierminister) on national public broadcaster ARD; repeats occurred during the 1990s on some of the public regional channels.
 They were broadcast in bilingual mode, permitting owners of a stereo set to select between German overdub and English original sound.
 Each episode was shortened by about 5 minutes to allow time for the continuity announcer, as was common practice at the time.
 The second series of Yes Prime Minister was never aired in Germany, thus no German overdub and no German episode titles exist for it.
 The German DVD release (December 2013) reflects these alterations; it contains the full length episodes, but during the edited portions it throws the German sound back to the English one, and it omits the second series of Yes Prime Minister.
 The books The Complete Yes Minister and The Complete Yes, Prime Minister were also translated into German as Yes Minister (ISBN 3-442-08636-1) and Yes Premierminister (ISBN 3-442-08892-5) respectively.

 In Spain, the series was broadcast under the title of "Sí ministro".